-We have a double standard for reduced power output in an amp versus loss in an antenna system.
-However little or much we worry about a dB lost, let's get to a level playing field where we value a dB gained or lost in the antenna system the same as we value it in an amplifier.
+However little or much we worry about a lost dB, can we value a dB gained or lost in the antenna system the same as we value a dB gained or lost in an amplifier?
 Let's look at how we regard amplifier losses.

 0.6 dB Loss, 200 of 1500 watts lost -- If it only produces 1300 watts, many will return the amp to its manufacturer.

 1.0 dB LOSS, 300 of 1500 watts lost -- If our new 1500 watt amp only produces 1200 watts, we send it back.
 We replaced our venerable designed-for-1200-watts Alpha 76PA or SB221 by spending money on our new Smoke-Em QRO amp to get those 300 extra watts.

 Will we now tolerate cancellation of our money spent on the amp by an avoidable 1 dB worth of collective losses somewhere in the antenna system?

 Arguably, a 1.0 dB improvement in the signal of a station down near or in the noise can turn a no-QSO into a QSO.
 One dB improves QSO and multiplier counts in serious contest logs by working more stations on those tough marginal paths.
 One dB improves QSO and multiplier counts in serious contest logs by working some stations quicker in pileups.
 One dB improves the odds of making those prized LP and QRP contacts with DX, parks and summits.

 2.0 dB *LOSS*, 550 of 1500 watts lost -- If our 1500 watt amplifier only produces 950 watts, the missing 550 means something in the amp is seriously broken.
 Perhaps one of two 3-500Z finals isn't lighting up.
 We won't operate an amp like that, and it's headed somewhere for repair or replacement.